-For cash flow statement presentation, the sources and uses of cash for Nichols are presented as operating, investing and financing cash flows, as applicable, combined with such cash flows for continuing operations for the three months ended January 31, 2014, as permitted by U.S. GAAP.
+For cash flow statement presentation, the sources and uses of cash for Nichols are presented as operating, investing and financing cash flows, as applicable, combined with such cash flows for continuing operations for the period from November 1, 2013 to April 1, 2014, as permitted by U.S. GAAP.

 We have historically purchased rolled aluminum product from Nichols.
 We expect to continue to purchase aluminum from Nichols in the normal course of business.
 We considered whether these aluminum purchases and the services provided under a transition services agreement for the period from April 1, 2014 to May 31, 2014 constituted significant continuing involvement with Nichols.
-Since these purchases are in the normal course of business and the services provided were for a relatively short period and are customary for similar transactions, we determined that this involvement was not deemed significant and did not preclude accounting for the transaction as a discontinued operation.
-Our purchases of aluminum product from Nichols for the three-month periods ended January 31, 2015 and 2014 were \$4.5 million and \$3.5 million, respectively.
+Since these purchases were in the normal course of business and the services provided were for a relatively short period and are customary for similar transactions, we determined that this involvement was not deemed significant and did not preclude accounting for the transaction as a discontinued operation.
+Our purchases of aluminum product from Nichols for the three-and six-month periods ended April 30, 2015 and 2014 were \$1.6 million and \$6.2 million, respectively, and \$3.3 million and \$6.8 million, respectively.

 In November 2013, Nichols experienced a fire at its Decatur, Alabama facility, which damaged a cold mill used to roll aluminum sheet to a desired thickness.
 The loss was insured, subject to a \$0.5 million deductible.
 We capitalized \$6.5 million to rebuild the asset, which was returned to service as of March 31, 2014.
 We incurred costs of \$2.3 million associated with this loss, including an impairment of \$0.5 million related to retirement of the asset, moving costs, outside service costs, clean-up and the deductible.
 To date, we have received insurance proceeds of \$5.3 million.
-We have revised our estimate of total insurance proceeds expected related to this loss to approximately \$6.8 million, resulting in an expected gain on involuntary conversion of \$4.4 million of which we have recognized \$2.9 million.
-We estimate the remaining gain on involuntary conversion at \$1.5 million and that this gain will be recognized during fiscal 2015, when and to the extent that insurance proceeds are received, which will result in an increase in income from discontinued operations, net of tax.
+We have reduced our estimate of total insurance proceeds expected related to this loss to approximately \$6.3 million, resulting in an expected gain on involuntary conversion of \$3.9 million of which we have recognized \$2.9 million.
+We estimate the remaining pretax gain on involuntary conversion at \$1.0 million and that this gain will be recognized during fiscal 2015, when and to the extent that insurance proceeds are received, which will result in an increase in income from discontinued operations, net of tax

-Income from discontinued operations for the three months ended January 31, 2015 was reduced by \$0.3 million, net of tax, associated with a health insurance claim amount reimbursable to the stop-loss insurance provider.
+Income from discontinued operations for the six months ended April 30, 2015 reflects the receipt of insurance proceeds of \$0.5 million, less approximately \$0.5 million associated with a health insurance claim amount reimbursable to the stop-loss insurance provider.

-The following table summarizes the operating results for Nichols for the three-month period ended January 31, 2014:
+The following table summarizes the operating results for Nichols, which was sold on April 1, 2014, included in the three- and six-month periods ended April 30, 2014: